vantage6/vantage6-workshop/episodes/chap2_introduction_v6.md

 :::

-# Unique selling points of vantage6
+# Why choose vantage6

 vantage6 is a platform to execute privacy enhancing techniques (PETs).
-Several alternative platforms for PETs are available, but vantage6 provides some unique features:
+Several alternative platforms for PETs are available, but vantage6 is unique as it provides:

 - Open source and free to use.
 - Container orchestration for privacy enhancing techniques.